mnater/Hyphenator/en_reportProblems.md

 ## Preamble ##
 Before creating and uploading a new version-package, I run hundreds of tests to ensure functionality and quality of Hyphenator.js
 Nevertheless, there might be problems, errors and bugs that I don't see and that are nor revealed by my testsuite.
-Please don't hesitate to report these issues either by mail (mathias at mnn dot ch) or directly in the [issue-tracker](http://code.google.com/p/hyphenator/issues/list).
+Please don't hesitate to report these issues either by mail (mathiasnater at gmail dot com) or directly in the [issue-tracker](https://github.com/mnater/Hyphenator/issues).

 Since I really want to solve the problem, it is very important to me, to get a good description of it.
 This page should help you to help me to (maybe help you  to;-) get it workin'.